He won re-election in New Jersey with a campaign act designed to win the presidency in 2016. Why the New Jersey governor ain't going away anytime soon

 Subscriber content preview. or Sign In

 New Jersey voters never got to hear Chris Christie's most important speech this year, because it took place behind closed doors at a Westin hotel in Boston, where the governor laid out his not so veiled pitch for the party's 2016 nomination.
-"I'm in this business to win," he told the crowd of Republican leaders, according to an audio recording smuggled out of the room.
-"I don't know why you're in it."
+"I'm in this business to win," he told the crowd of Republican leaders, according to an audio recording.

-It was pure Christie, combat bundled in cliche.
-Ever since he ousted Democratic incumbent Jon Corzine in 2009, he has run the Garden State with combustible passion, blunt talk and the kind of bipartisan dealmaking that no one seems to do anymore.
+Ever since 2009, Christie has run the Garden State with combustible passion and blunt talk.
 He doesn't claim to be an ideas man or a visionary.
-He's a workhorse with a temper and a tongue, the guy who loves his mother and gets it done.
+He's a workhorse with a temper and a tongue.

 Christie then went out and won, and he won big.
-In a blue state, he got 61% of the vote for governor on Nov.
-5. "If we can do this in Trenton, New Jersey," Christie thundered, "maybe the folks in Washington, D.C., should tune in their TVs right now, see how it's done."
+In a blue state, he got 61% of the vote for governor.
+"If we can do this in Trenton, New Jersey," Christie thundered, "maybe the folks in Washington, D.C., should tune in their TVs right now, see how it's done."